Transfer Credit Evaluation & Notification:

 If admitted, the Office of Admission will review your offical college transcripts and all completed coursework with final grades for transfer credit.
 Credit previously evaluated and deemed transferrable is applied to your Initial Transfer Credit Evaluation ‘TCE', which is included with your offer of admission or mailed shortly thereafter (prior to registration).

-Credit not previously evaluated (pending an equivalency) is reviewed by the Center for Enrollment Services/Registrar Office.
-The CES/Registrar will review pending credit, establish the transfer credit equivalency, and notify the student.
+Credit not previously evaluated (pending an equivalency) is reviewed by the Student Enrollment Center (SEC).
+The SEC will review pending credit, establish the transfer credit equivalency, and notify the student.

 Transferable credit is officially added to a student’s ESU record upon receipt of the official final college/university transcript and upon verification of enrollment (completed course registration).